SeqWare/seqware/seqware-distribution/docs/site/content/docs/6-pipeline/connecting-to-cluster.md

 On the VM, this Perl module lives in: <tt>/usr/share/perl5/vendor_perl/Globus/GRAM/JobManager/sge.pm</tt>.

 You may have seen this document mentioned in the [Install from Scratch](/docs/2a-installation-from-scratch/) guide where we patched it.
-Now, you need to ensure you setup the parallel evironment (<tt>-pe</tt>) and max memory (<tt>-l vf=</tt>) correctly for your new cluster.
+Now, you need to ensure you setup the parallel environment (<tt>-pe</tt>) and max memory (<tt>-l vf=</tt>) correctly for your new cluster.
 Annoyingly, the parameters used for this are actually configurable in SGE so you will need to discuss with your cluster Sys Admin to see what is right for your environment.
 See the code snippet patches below.

 <%= render '/includes/setup_gram_1/' %>